-The new Acousteer engine introduced with EASE 5 Third Edition is the world-first software that can run detailed acoustic simulations in real-time.
+The new Acousteer engine introduced with EASE 5 Third Edition is the world-first software that can run detailed acoustic simulations in real time.

-Acousteer allows you to make changes to the model and see the effect live in a high-resolution SPL map.
+Acousteer allows you to make changes to the model and see the effect live in a high-resolution mapping.
 The result of modifying the location, aiming angle, or gain setting of a loudspeaker or, e.g., adjusting environmental parameters like humidity, is immediately visualized.
 This applies even to large sound systems consisting of dozens or hundreds of loudspeakers.

 Acousteer supports the full audio bandwidth, from 20 Hz to 20 kHz, thus facilitating simulation of subwoofer arrangements, as well.
 Internally it uses a high spectral resolution of at least 1/24th octave bands which leads to exceptionally precise results.
-The initial release of Acousteer is limited to direct field calculations on audience areas.
+The initial release of Acousteer is limited to direct field calculations on audience areas, in particular the sound pressure level and the arrival time.
 Subsequent updates will expand the functionality of the engine step by step.